rp50/upe-presentations/mdfiles/p2upementee.md

 ---

-## Expectations
+Def## Expectations
 - Show up on time to your meetings
-- Let your Mentor know when you won't make it!
+- Let your Mentor know when you won't make it at least a day in advance, if possible
-- Reach out for help when you need it
+- Consistent failure to make meetings will be reported

 ---

  ## Getting the Most out of P2UPE
 - Come to meetings with questions
 - Show up consistently
 - Set goals

+---

+## Next Steps
+Mentors will be reaching out to you later this week to start scheduling with you!